Sosoococ/Natnet_Python/README.md

 # Natnet_Python
  Python Natnet Client for retrieving Optitrack data from Motive 3.0.1.
- It's now only available for rigidbody
+ It's only available for rigidbody now.

 # Setup
 In Motive System: